allenai/allennlp-demo/README.md

 ## Running a Local Environment

-The AllenNLP demo at a high level is composed of three components:
+The AllenNLP demo at a high level is composed of two components:

 1. A JavaScript application for rendering the user-interface.
 The code for this can be found in `ui/`.
-2. A legacy Python application that provides a HTTP API for using models to do interesting things, like predict answers to questions.
-The code for this can be found in `old/`.
-3. A series of Python applications that each provide a small HTTP API endpoint for doing interesting things with a single model.
+2. A series of Python applications that each provide a small HTTP API endpoint for doing interesting things with a single model.
 The code for this can be found in `api/`.

-We're in the process of deprecating the application in `old/`.
-It should be gone soon.

 There's three ways to run things locally: